 It’s a nice place to be—you’re not trying to convince people to buy from you, you actually have people racing to come to you.
 You’re not just advertising to try to get attention, you have dedicated advocates spreading the word on your behalf for free.
 How can you get there?
 Let’s look at a few of today’s best lifestyle brands to find out.

 If you’re like me, LaCroix is known as that mostly flavorless fizzy water that doesn’t know how to pronounce its own name properly.
 But if you’re, well, almost anyone else in America (including most of our team here at Element Three), it’s practically a way of life.
 It’s gone from the forgotten cousin of the supermarket’s soda section to, as Vox put it, “not just generating loyalty but becoming part of how we define ourselves.”

 How did they do it?
 Partly it’s because health-conscious Americans are kicking their soda habits, and the low-calorie sugar-free LaCroix is a good replacement.
 It has everything soda has (portability, reasonable serving size, loads of little bubbles) without the bad parts.
 But it’s not just chance.
-LaCroix saw the soda trends and pounced, using their already robust production infrastructure and savvy social media marketing (not to mention some buzz marketing from bloggers and writers who already loved the stuff) to increase their sales and boost stock prices from $12 a share in 2010 to $55 last year.
+LaCroix saw the soda trends and pounced, using their already robust production infrastructure and savvy social media marketing (not to mention some buzz marketing from bloggers and writers who already loved the stuff) to increase their sales and boost stock prices from $12 a share in 2010 to $55 in 2016.
 Their biggest coup was likely getting approved as part of the Whole 30 diet program, which encourages dieters to share meals on social media—meaning lots of photos with pastel LaCroix cans across the healthy eating community.

 Red Bull: Literally giving people wings